magpylib/magpylib/README.md

 > [!WARNING]
-> Version 5 introduces important breaking changes like **the move to SI units** among others.
-We recommended to pin your dependencies to magpylib>=4.5<5 until you are ready to migrate to the latest version! ([see details](https://github.com/magpylib/magpylib/discussions/647))
+> Version 5 introduces critical breaking changes with, among others, the _move to SI units_.
+We recommended to pin your dependencies to `magpylib>=4.5<5` until you are ready to migrate to the latest version! ([see details](https://github.com/magpylib/magpylib/discussions/647))

 <p align="left"><img align="center" src=docs/_static/images/magpylib_flag.png width=35%>
 </p>